codeuniversity/automated-testing-lu-quiz-examples/Session_3.md

         return i + 1

     if low < high:
         # Find pivot element such that
-        # element smaller than pivot are on the left
+        # elements smaller than pivot are on the left
-        # element greater than pivot are on the right
+        # elements greater than pivot are on the right
         pi = partition(array, low, high)

-        # Recursive call on the left of pivot
         quickSort(array, low, pi - 1)

-        # Recursive call on the right of pivot
         quickSort(array, pi + 1, high)
 ```